eczarny/spectacle/README.md

 ## System requirements

-Spectacle [0.8.6][1] is the last version to support macOS 10.7; future releases will only support 10.9 or greater.
+Spectacle [0.8.6][1] is the last version to support Mac OS X 10.7; future releases will only support 10.9 or greater.
 Folks wishing to stay on 10.7 should download [0.8.6][1].
 Those looking for a version of Spectacle that supports 10.6 can still download [0.7][2].

 ## Keyboard Shortcuts